OpenLMLab/LEval/README.md

 ### *L-Eval: Instituting Standardized Evaluation for Long Context Language Models*

 L-Eval ([preview on 🤗 Hugging Face](https://huggingface.co/datasets/L4NLP/LEval) • [check our 📃paper](https://arxiv.org/abs/2307.11088) ) is a comprehensive long-context language models evaluation suite with 18 long document tasks across multiple domains that require reasoning over long texts, including summarization, question answering, in-context learning with long CoT examples, topic retrieval, and paper writing assistance.
 L-Eval is a high-quality test set with 411 long documents and 2043 query-response pairs.
 All samples in L-Eval have been manually annotated or verified by the authors.
-There have been many studies exploring the expansion of context length in large models.
-However, it remains to be explored whether these methods perform well enough in downstream tasks and whether they can surpass previous methods based on retrieval or chunking.
+Many studies have explored the expansion of context length in large models.
+However, it remains to be explored whether these methods perform well enough in downstream tasks and surpass previous approaches based on retrieval or chunking.
+The community has released a considerable amount of instruction-following LCLMs (e.g., chatglm2-8k, longchat-16k, and xgen-8k), but how much stronger they can outperform their shorter versions remains uncertain.

 We hope L-Eval could help researchers and developers track the progress of long-context language models (LCLMs) and understand the strengths/shortcomings of different methods.